sabifo4/anoxphoto-divtimes/README.md

 In this repository, you will find a very detailed tutorial with all the steps you need to follow to reproduce the results for the timetree inference analyses we carried out as part of the following studies:

-* **Quasi-Darwinian competition between biogeochemical cycle-variants by persistence selection for their geochemical effects**.
+* **Persistence-selection between simulated biogeochemical cycle variants for their distinct effects on the Earth-system**.
 * **Evolutionary assembly of metabolism through Earth history**.

 To get started, you can clone this repository on your PC and follow all the guidelines given in the various `README.md` files that you shall find inside each directory so that you can go through all the steps we carried out for timetree inference.
 A summary of this workflow is given below: